ramon-fuentes/ramon-fuentes.github.io/cv.md

 at the University of Sheffield.
 My thesis was titled, ["On Bayesian Networks for Structural Health and Condition Monitoring"](http://etheses.whiterose.ac.uk/19017/1/thesis_master_from_template.pdf)

 2008-2012	BEng.
-(Hons) in Aerospace Engineering with a Year in Industry (2:1)
+(Hons) in Aerospace Engineering
 	University of Sheffield

 ## Positions